yadavta/VideoNet/verification/README.md

 - `user_id`: Prolific ID of user who this assignment is for
 - `study_id`: identifier for the Prolific study this assignment is for
 - `session_id`: identifier for the unique Prolific session this assignment is for
+- `assigned_at`: timestamp of when this assignment was made

 `Clips` table schema:
 - `id`: primary key (unique identifier)